isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``ha-sync`` Command
 -----------------------

-The ``ha-sync`` command instructs the server to synchronize its local lease database with the selected peer.
+The :isccmd:`ha-sync` command instructs the server to synchronize its local lease database with the selected peer.
 The server fetches all leases from the peer and updates any locally stored leases which are older than those fetched.
 It also creates new leases when any of those fetched do not exist in the local database.
 All leases that are not returned by the peer but are in the local database are preserved.
 The database synchronization is unidirectional; only the database on the server to which the command has been sent is updated.
-To synchronize the peer's database, a separate ``ha-sync`` command must be issued to that peer.
+To synchronize the peer's database, a separate :isccmd:`ha-sync` command must be issued to that peer.

 Database synchronization may be triggered for both active and backup server types.
-The ``ha-sync`` command has the following structure (in a DHCPv4 example):
+The :isccmd:`ha-sync` command has the following structure (in a DHCPv4 example):

 ::